 It’s in the middle of nowhere.

-The Four Corners is located in a remote location and is only accessible by automobile.
-Salt Lake City International, Las Vegas McCarran, Phoenix Sky Harbor, and Denver Airport are the nearest major airports.
-Because Four Corners is so far from the airport, visiting it to look at it is impossible.
-Ensure you stop by the small visitor center to learn more and snap a photo touching all four states simultaneously.
+Because Four Corners is so far from the airport, visiting it to see it is impossible.
+Ensure you stop by the small visitor center to learn more and snap a photo of all four states simultaneously.

 See Related: Cheap Things to Do in Las Vegas